Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![contactus-required-email](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/contactus-emailreq.png)

-3. The Full Name and Message fields are where I have used Javascript to ensure that not just white spaces are entered into the fields.
+3. The Full Name and Message fields are where I have used JavaScript to ensure that not just white spaces are entered into the fields.

 ![contactus-invalid-entry](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/contact-us-invalid.png)

 4. The message box is larger than the other input fields to give the user more space to write a detailed message.

-5. The submit button is [btn-primary](https://getbootstrap.com/docs/4.0/components/buttons/) button from bootstrap as the colour matches the theme used in the website.
+5. The submit button is [btn-primary](https://getbootstrap.com/docs/4.0/components/buttons/) button from bootstrap as the colour matches the theme used on the website.

 6. Once the submit button is pressed, the user will receive an alert thanking them for submitting a message and that usually the company replies within 2 working days.